dchid/AWS-Notes/Containerization/AMI.md

 # AMI

+---

 - An *AMI* is a machine image created for customizing EC2 instances
 - AMIs are created from EBS Snapshots
 - AMIs created from encrypted snapshots will require keys to be used
 - The no reboot option allows creation of an AMI without shutting down an instance
 - IAM policies can be used to restrict users to only use certain AMIs
+- You can use AMIs to migrate EC2 instances to different AZs
+- AMIs can be shared between accounts but this does not affect ownership of the AMI
+    - Can only be shared if it's unecrypted or if the KMS key is shared

 ## EC2 Image Builder

 - *EC2 Image Builder* can automate the creation, maintenance, and testing for AMIs
 - EC2 Image Builder can run on a schedule to update AMIs
 - Image Builder starts with an ultra minimal *Builder EC2 Instance* and then adds dependencies, then runs tests on a *Test EC2 Instance* before deploying the AMI